 These are the most common iPadOS 13 problems reported by users.
 We will update this post if any major new iPadOS 13 issues are reported, along with a fix if it is available.

-Let us know if you have faced any problems in iPadOS 13 in the comments below.
+Let us know if you have faced any problems with iPadOS 13 in the comments below.